Faysal Ali Warabe

-Faysal Ali Warabe (/fɑːˈiːsəl ˈɑːli wəˈrɑːbi/ fah-EE-səl-_-AH-lee-_-wə-RAH-bee; Faysal Cali Waraabe, فيصل علي ورابي; born 1948), also spelled Faisal Ali Warabe, is a Somalilander engineer and politician.
+Faysal Ali Warabe (/fɑːˈiːsəl ˈɑːli wəˈrɑːbi/ fah-EE-səl-_-AH-lee-_-wə-RAH-bee; Faysal Cali Waraabe, فيصل علي ورابي; born 1948), also spelled Faisal Ali Warabe, is a Somaliland engineer and politician.
 He previously served as Director of Planning and Building as well as Regional Director of Somalia's Ministry of Public Works.
 Additionally, Warabe is the founder and chairman of the Justice and Welfare Party (UCID).

 Life and education

 Warabe was born in 1948 in Hargeisa, British Somaliland.
-He hails from the Eidagale sub-clan of the Garhajis Isaaq.

-Waraabe completed his primary, Intermediate and Secondary education in Somaliland.
+He hails from the Eidagale clan of the Isaaq clan family.
+Faysal Ali completed his Primary, Intermediate and Secondary education in Somaliland.
 For his post-secondary education, Waraabe studied at Somali National University where he learned courses in teacher training, Warabe studied in the Soviet Union.
 He earned an M. Sc. in Engineering in 1973 from an institution in Leningrad.

 Between 1997 and 2001, Warabe also matriculated at the University of Helsinki's Faculty of Social Sciences, where he attended courses in the Social Policy Department.
 He later moved to Espoo.

 Warabe is married.
 He speaks several languages, including Somali, Arabic, English, Russian and Finnish.
 Warabe received Finnish citizenship in 1999.